 The Post Office has partnered with Amazon to launch a new click & collect trial allowing customers to collect online orders from their local branch.

-Amazon has now become the Post Office’s first official third-party partnership after its historic exclusivity deal with Royal Mail comes to an end, The Grocer revealed.
+Amazon has now become the Post Office’s first official third-party delivery partner after its historic exclusivity deal with Royal Mail comes to an end, The Grocer revealed.

 According to a letter sent to postmasters participating in the trial, which includes 200 branches in Edinburgh, Newcastle and Preston, customers will now be able to collect their Amazon orders at their local Post Office.